 Basic geometric constructions

 A compass and straightedge can be used to draw many geometric figures and constructions.
+Below are a few common examples.

 Circles and arcs